Delay Minimization in Pinching-Antenna-enabled NOMA-MEC Networks: Introduction

-To address this research gap, this paper proposes a novel uplink PASS enabled NOMA-MEC framework.
-This framework enables multiple single-antenna users to efficiently offload computational tasks to an MEC server through a base station (BS) equipped with a dielectric waveguide having multiple PAs.
-We formulate a joint optimization problem to minimize the maximum task delay across all users by optimizing offloading ratios, transmit powers, and PA positions, subject to constraints on transmit power, energy budgets, and minimum PA separation.
-To tackle the non-convexity of the formulated problem, we propose a bisection search-based alternating optimization (AO) algorithm, where the subproblems are alternately solved for a given task delay.
-Extensive simulations demonstrate that the proposed framework effectively reduces task delay compared to several baselines.
+To address this research gap, this paper proposes a novel uplink PASS enabled NOMA-MEC framework. {Typical application scenarios include Industrial Internet of Things (IIoT) in smart factories, where PASS combats severe multipath fading to ensure reliable robot control, and multi-user extended reality, where the proposed framework minimizes the worst-case rendering delay to maintain synchronization among users.} {Unlike prior works that focus on system-wide average performance, our primary objective is to minimize the maximum task delay across all users, thereby ensuring strict latency requirements are met for the entire network.} We formulate a joint optimization problem by optimizing offloading ratios, transmit powers, and PA positions, subject to constraints on transmit power, energy budgets, and minimum PA separation. {By leveraging the mobility of PAs along the dielectric waveguide, the proposed framework allows the BS to actively improve the channel conditions of delay-constrained users.} To tackle the non-convexity of the formulated problem, we propose a bisection search-based alternating optimization (AO) algorithm.
+Extensive simulations demonstrate that the proposed framework effectively reduces the task delay compared to several baselines.